raunelgarcia/front-end-framework/README.md

 - Mobile Platform Setup: Make sure you have the appropriate emulators, simulators, or physical devices configured and available for testing.

 - Environment Configuration: Configure the mobile platform-specific settings in the mobileConfiguration.yaml file located in the project directory (resources/yaml/mobileConfiguration.yaml).
 Ensure that the required capabilities are correctly specified for Android and iOS platforms.

-If you are using Safari for IOS, write this command for enable the automatization:

-`safaridriver --enable`

 You can now run the automated tests either for web or mobile platforms based on the environment variable you've set.